Hallway hustle helps Physical Education students keep heart rate up

 “The other day a kid had to go to the bathroom, and our principal came running into the weight room,” said Ridge View (Iowa) High School P.E. teacher Justin Kinney.
 “He asked if there was an emergency, and I said, ‘No, why?’
 And he pointed out that student and said, ‘Well, he was just sprinting through the lunch room and we were worried and thought something might be wrong.’
 Well, he was running because he wanted to get back to his workout so he could keep his heart rate up.”

 Kinney’s students wear heart rate monitors during their P.E. classes.
 The monitors, along with software that assesses performance immediately after the workout, give the students and teachers data about their heart rate:

 - minutes of exercise at an elevated heart rate compared to the class goal

 Students strive to meet a daily goal of minutes spent exercising at an elevated heart rate.
-Since introducing the adidas Zone for IHT Spirit wrist heart rate monitors, the teacher has been excited by the significant increase in the effort he’s seen from his students.
+Since introducing the IHT Zonewrist heart rate monitors, the teacher has been excited by the significant increase in the effort he’s seen from his students.